onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ### 1.1.
 Measure how much each part takes

-We’ll try another approach; [pprof](https://www.npmjs.com/package/pprof). pprof is a suite of profiling tools by Google that integrate nicely into Node.js and work cross-platform.
+We’ll try another approach: [pprof](https://www.npmjs.com/package/pprof). pprof is a suite of profiling tools by Google that integrate nicely into Node.js and work cross-platform.

 ```bash
 $ node --require pprof profile.mjs